Programs for High Schools

 Italy Writes

 Italy Writes is JCU’s national Creative Writing Contest for high school students (scuola secondaria di secondo grado) whose primary language of instruction is NOT English.
-Since 2010, this contest has encouraged and recognized excellence in students developing their creative voice in the English language.
+Since 2010, JCU has partnered with the prestigous University of Iowa's International Writing Program for this contest encouraging students and recognizing excellence in developing their creative voices in the English language.

 All students are encouraged to participate in the contest regardless of their interest in earning PCTO certification.